Skip to content

 • ferrocat-icu

-Measured locally on 2026-03-18 with cargo coverage-summary plus a JSON summary export:
+Measured locally on 2026-05-12 with cargo coverage-lcov, a JSON summary export, and the crate-aware gate script:

 • ferrocat: N/A in llvm-cov today because the umbrella crate is almost entirely re-exports and does not currently surface measurable executable lines in the report